acristofari/ord/README.md

-# Structured Derivative-Free Optimization & Black-Box Adversarial Attacks
+# Structured Derivative-Free Optimization &amp; Black-Box Adversarial Attacks

 _Optimize, Refine & Drop_ (ORD) is a derivative-free solver for optimization problems of the following form: